genomicsclass/book/pages/normalization.md

 ```

 The MA-plot shows non-linear bias.
-Median normalization would simple move the plot up so that the median difference is 0.
-But this will not correct the non-linear bias as demonstrated here
+Median normalization would simply move the plot up so that the median difference is 0.
+But this will not correct the non-linear bias as demonstrated here.

 ```r